Rust

 Instructions

-Each SDK comes with an instructions module that comes with multiple versions of the supplied instructions from the given program that strips away alot of the boiler plate depending on your needs.
+Each SDK comes with an instructions module that comes with multiple versions of the supplied instructions from the given program that strips away a lot of the boiler plate depending on your needs.

 An example below shows all the CreateV1 instructions coming from the mpl-core crate.